 Mobile networks must continue to evolve to close the connectivity gap, respond to skyrocketing data traffic growth and deliver on the immense potential of the nascent Internet of Things industry.
 All of these elements will also be key pillars of the 5G mobile future.

-To meet this increasing demand, operators need access to sufficient, internationally harmonised spectrum.
-Here, effective spectrum licensing plays a key role, as it helps the industry attract the investment needed to further expand mobile access and enhance the quality and range of services offered.
+To support this evolution, mobile operators need access to sufficient, internationally harmonised spectrum.
+Effective spectrum licensing plays a key role in providing operators with access to this necessary resource.
+If structured correctly, licensing can help the industry attract the investment needed to further expand mobile access and enhance the quality and range of services delivered to businesses and consumers.

 The GSMA is very active at national, regional and global levels in advocating for the timely identification and release of more spectrum for mobile broadband.
-On this issue, we work with national governments and regulators, regional organisations and the International Telecommunication Union (ITU).
+We work with national governments and regulators, regional organisations and the International Telecommunication Union (ITU).

 With the World Radiocommunication Conference 2019 (WRC-19) on the horizon, governments should build upon the foundations of previous conferences to identify sufficient mobile spectrum to support the future of the digital society.

 The work centred around Agenda Item 1.13 will look at spectrum for mobile broadband in frequencies between 24.25 and 86 GHz, making WRC-19 essential to fully realising the 5G vision.
 A successful identification of a significant amount of new widely harmonised spectrum for international mobile telecommunication (IMT) is vital to realise the full potential of mobile 5G networks.